 the government is increasingly negotiating contracts that do not have penalties for last-minute cancellations or unfilled rooms.

-“What we’re seeing is a lack of commitment,” said John Rish, general manager of the Hilton Garden Inn in downtown Washington.
+“What we’re seeing is a lack of commitment,” said John Rish, general manager of the Holiday Garden Inn in downtown Washington.
 “They’ll say, ‘We need a ballroom space.
 We want to have an event, but we can’t sign any cancellation clauses.’
 When they do sign a contract, it’s a contract that has little-to-no teeth to it.”

 When conferences do take place, spending on meals and audio-video equipment is often the first to go.